 Sleep Is a Gift, Not Punishment

 Associate sleep with positivity.
-Tell your toddler that bedtime is your special time where you get to sit together and read.
+Tell your toddler that bedtime is your special time when you get to sit together and read.
 You can also call it “snuggle time” and cuddle while reading or singing.

 Sleep Problems in Toddlers